Surgical masks have a lot of bad rep for filtering PM2.5. There’s a fantastic educational poster from Greenpeace that

 It offers great advice on masks that protect us from PM2.5, soot or wildfire smoke.
-But then it says this:
+But then it says this this about surgical masks:

 “No effect” it says.
-But when I read the cited articles, I saw no tests of surgical masks.
+But when I read the cited articles, I saw no tests of surgical masks on PM2.5.

-But I should be “nerd fair” and not strawman their idea.
-When Greenpeace says “no effect,” maybe they really mean “a small effect.”
+If I give Greenpeace the benefit of the doubt, maybe when they say surgical masks have “no effect” on PM2.5, they really mean “a small effect.”
 Then how small would be small?
 10% of particles?
 20%?

 Researchers from Edinburgh University tested how much diesel exhaust different masks could block, including a surgical mask.
 They tested down to .007 microns.
-That’s way smaller than 2.5 microns, and it’s 10 times smaller than the coronavirus.
-The surgical mask blocked 80% of particles.
+That’s less than 10% of the size of the coronavirus.
+Yet the surgical mask blocked 80% of particles.

 In Beijing, Dr. Richard Saint Cyr fit tested several masks on his face using a fancy fit-testing machine.

 The surgical mask did a bit worse here – 60%.
-That’s likely because this is a fit test, and so it takes into account leakage around the mask.
+That’s probably because this is a fit test, so it takes into account leakage around the mask.

 The left-most mask is a 3M N95 mask, the “N95 mask2″ is a Moldex N95, and the right-most mask is a cheap surgical mask bought from a street vendor in Kathmandu.
 The surgical mask blocked about 60% of .03 micron particles and over 90% of 1 micron and 2.5 micron particles.

 Now let me be clear.
 I’m not recommending that everyone use surgical masks.
 I wear N95 and N99 masks because tests show they fit better and capture more particles.
 But there are situations when I might wear surgical masks.
-If N95 or N99 masks are unaffordable or it’s a bad air day and you forgot your normal mask at home, or even if you’re caught out with a wildfire, ducking into a pharmacy and spending a few cents on a surgical or medical mask will significantly reduce your exposure to particulate pollution.
+If N95 or N99 masks are unaffordable or unavailable; if it’s a bad air day and I forgot my normal mask at home; or even if I’m caught out in a wildfire.
+Ducking into a pharmacy and spending a few cents on a surgical or medical mask will significantly reduce your exposure to particulate pollution.